averell23/plex_server/README.md

 ## Warning

+The hardening sets up a firewall and may change your ssh port.
+It also disables password logins.

+**This may completely lock out remote access to your system.**

 This is not a high security setup.
 The Plex server itself ain't exactly hardened, the content list is also accessible by plex.tv and mounting CIFS/Samba shares over the internet is not the safest